-Student expectations include reading and following directions received regarding attendance and participation.
-Students must complete activities and class assignments from their teachers.
+Student expectations include recording their attendance one time between 9:30 and 11 a.m. by navigating to www.ex-amlogin.com and entering in the provided attendance code.
+Students must then complete each class assignment.
 In the event of unforeseen circumstances, students should consult with their teachers.
 For example, students without access to power or the internet should see their teachers the following student attendance day.